-where $\zp$ is the redshift at which the redshift evolution pivots from its low redshift behaviour of $g\propto(1+z)^\alpha$ to its high redshift behaviour of $g\propto(1+z)^{-\beta}$, and $C=1+(1+\zp)^{-(\alpha+\beta)}$ ensures that $g(z=0)=1$, following \cite{Callister2020}.
-Equation~\ref{eqn:madau} is inspired by a rich legacy of work on the star formation rate density (SFRD) history of the universe, much of which is reviewed by \cite{Madau2014}.
-In our \emph{Baseline} model we adopt the canonical values of $\alpha=2.7$, $\beta=2.9$, and $\zp=1.9$.
-This is akin to assuming that the delay time from star formation to merger of binary compact objects is identically zero.
-Whilst in detail this is clearly incorrect, connecting $g(z)$ with the cosmic SFRD is a physically well motivated ansatz, and broadly consistent with population synthesis models of binary compact object mergers \citep[e.g.][]{Dominik2013,Santoliquido2021}.
-Empirically, as far as is discernable from the GW detections to date, this model and parameter values are consistent with the GW source population \citepalias{GWTC3}.
+Our \emph{Baseline} model adopts the canonical values of $\alpha=2.7$, $\beta=2.9$, and $\zp=1.9$, based on measurements of the star formation rate density (SFRD) history of the universe \citep[e.g.][and references therein]{Madau2014}.
+This is equivalent to assuming that the elapsed time from star formation to merger of binary compact objects is zero.
+Whilst this is clearly unphysical, connecting $g(z)$ with the cosmic SFRD is a physically well motivated ansatz, and broadly consistent with population synthesis models of binary compact object mergers \citep[e.g.][]{Dominik2013,Santoliquido2021}.
+This model is consistent with the GW source populations detected to date \citepalias{GWTC3}. {Moreover, all but the most extreme delay times between star formation and binary compact object mergers -- approaching the age of the universe -- have a negligible effect on the predicted rate of lensed GWs \citep{Mukherjee2021delay}.
+We explore and confirm this by experimenting with alternative models below.}